Developing OpenOCD FLASH drivers for External Memories

 - Start another instance of Visual Studio and open the VisualGDB Embedded Project Wizard:

-- The driver is just an ELF file with certain mandatory functions defined inside it, so proceed with the default “Embedded Binary” selection:
+- The driver is just an ELF file with certain mandatory functions defined inside it, so proceed with the default “Embedded Application” selection using Advanced CMake:

 - Select your device from the list (in this tutorial we select STM32F746NG that is installed in the STM32F7-Discovery board).
 The FLASH driver should be able to run from RAM (to avoid reprogramming the internal device FLASH to load it) and should be as small as possible to minimize the load time.
 Select “Execute from: SRAM” and “C library type: Newlib-nano” to achieve that: